Shared account naming guidelines

 Usually, charging directly to a client (without a matter) is not allowed in this model.
 Instead users should charge to the relevant matter.
 SysAdmins should set each top level account to be inactive (disabled), and all sub-accounts to active, as shown in the following image.
 This enforces use of sub-accounts only.

 As shown in the example, the shared accountA shared account is an account that is shared by multiple users.
 For example, in business, shared accounts can be used to track printing costs by business unit, project, or client.
 Organizations like legal firms, engineering firms, or accounting offices often have long lists of accounts, projects, clients, or matters.
 In a school or university, shared accounts can be used to track printing by departments, classes, or subjects. code is used as the client code for the top level client accounts, and the matter code for the matter sub-accounts.
 In the account list, the sub-account codes are displayed as [parentCode]-[subCode].
 For the shared account code to be visible, select the Make shared account PIN / code visible check box.
-For more information see Advanced shared account options.
+For more information see Customize shared accounts.

 By including both the client/matter code and name, users are able to search for a particular account by either client code, matter code, client name or matter name.
 The following examples demonstrate this: